Rockwall County, Texas: Education

-From 1997 to 2015 the number of non-Hispanic white children in K-12 schools in the county increased by 6,000 as part of a trend of white flight and suburbanization by non-Hispanic white families.
+From 1997 to 2015, the number of non-Hispanic white children in K-12 schools in the county increased by 6,000 as part of a trend of white flight and suburbanization by non-Hispanic white families.

 Collin College's official service area includes all of Rockwall County.

 Politics

 Prior to 1972, Rockwall County was a Democratic stronghold.
-The 1968 election was highly transitional for the county with Hubert Humphrey only winning with 39% of the vote thanks to the strong third-party candidacy of George Wallace.
+The 1968 election was highly transitional for the county, with Hubert Humphrey only winning with 39% of the vote due to the strong third-party candidacy of George Wallace.
 From 1972 on, the county has become a Republican stronghold.
 George H. W. Bush in 1992 has been the only Republican to fail to win a majority in the county since then, as the strong third-party candidacy of Ross Perot that year led him to a second-place finish in the county over national winner Bill Clinton.
-However, the county was represented in Congress by a Democrat as late as January 2004, when Representative & Rockwall resident Ralph Hall, a conservative Democrat, switched parties and became a Republican.
+However, the county was represented in Congress by a Democrat as late as January 2004, when Representative and Rockwall resident Ralph Hall, a conservative Democrat, switched parties and became a Republican.

-However, in recent years, especially as the Dallas-Fort Worth Metro area continues to grow and spill over into neighboring counties, the county's Republican bent has lessened a bit.
-Native son George W. Bush registered 78% of the vote here in 2004, however, in 2020, Joe Biden turned in the showing for the Democrats since Jimmy Carter's 32.10% in 1980 by getting 30.45%, besting even Barack Obama's 2008 margin of 26.40% (one of several counties across the country where Biden did better than Obama), and also the first time Democrats have cracked 30% of the vote here since Carter's 1980 run.
-Donald Trump's 68.15% margin is the worst for Republicans since Bob Dole's 65.01% in 1996.
+In recent years, though, especially as the Dallas-Fort Worth Metro area continues to grow and spill over into neighboring counties, the county's Republican bent has lessened a bit.
+Native son George W. Bush received almost 79% of the vote in 2004.

 Local government

-Rockwall County is divided into four precincts, each represented by a County Commissioner.
+Rockwall County is divided into four precincts, each represented by a county commissioner.

-As of the most recent elections in 2020, all four Commissioners are Republicans.
+As of the most recent elections in 2020, all four commissioners are Republicans.